 Conserving water has become a major incentive for residences and commercial facilities to switch to synthetic turf for pets.
 The Southern Nevada Water Authority estimates that every square foot of natural grass replaced saves 55 gallons of water per year.
 With an average lawn of 1,800 square feet, homeowners with synthetic turf could save 99,000 gallons of water each year or about $400 – $700 annually depending upon climate.
 That is no surprise to Bill Hillstrom of Golf Greens Texas, an STI distributor based in Lubbock, Texas.
 “With drought hitting our state hard over the past few years, we’ve seen pet owners turn to synthetic turf to eliminate the need for backyard watering while creating an easy-to-maintain surface that controls odors and is more supportive of dogs’ joints and exposed areas of their coat and skin.”

 We offer an extensive selection within our Softlawn® Pet Turf line that is perfect for indoor or outdoor use in large or small coverage areas.
 It provides an innovative and sanitary solution for pets to relieve themselves on a daily basis, during transport or while on vacation.
 Most STI installation use Envirofill, a non-toxic coated sand infill product which reduces bacteria and controls pet odors.
-To learn more, visit http://www.synthetic-turf.com/applications/pet-turf.
+Learn more about our pet turf applications.

 You must be logged in to post a comment.